jasonleo0602/jasonleo0602/README.md

 CSE 6040 - Computing for Data Analytics (Fall 2024 - B)

-Note: School does floor functioning for grades so A- does not exist.
-Also, I was adjusting from being a computer engineering undergrad and had to learn R, Python Pandas, and SQL.
+Note: My school only does floor function grading.

 ## Work In Progress Stats